 The main trail head is at 8739 Valley Pike (U.S. Highway 11), south of Middletown.
 Pets are allowed, but must leashed at all times.

 Be safe on the trails.
 Check the weather before you go.
 Ticks are abundant during warm seasons.
 Rangers recommend using repellent with DEET.

 From the main trail head, a 300 yard (one way) trail crosses a ravine to the 8th Vermont Monument.

 A 0.6 mile long loop marks where Col. Stephen Thomas's brigade made its stand.
 The loop begins and ends near the 8th Vermont Monument.

 A 0.7 mile long trail explores where Stephen D. Ramseur's Confederates attacked Federal troops led by Rutherford B. Hayes and Howard Kitching.
 The loop begins near the 8th Vermont Monument and shares a segment with the Thomas Brigade loop.

-The 8th Vermont monument, one of only three veteran placed monuments on the battlefield, commemorates one of the most famous incidents related to battle.Belonging to Col. Stephen Thomas's brigade of approximately 1,000 men, the regiment sacrificed itself against a Confederate onslaught four times its size.
-Nearly twenty years later, a simple monument was erected to honor the sacrifices of the regiment.
+The 8th Vermont Monument is one of only three veteran-placed monuments on the battlefield.
+It commemorates one of the most storied incidents related to battle.
+The 8th Vermont regiment fought to near annihilation against a Confederate onslaught four times its strength.
+Nearly twenty years later, veterans of the 8th Vermont erected a simple monument to honor the regiment's sacrifices.